Guides / Agencies

 [Your name]

-Send this to 20 existing clients.
+Send the upsell email to 20 existing clients.
 Expect 6–10 to upgrade.
 That's $300–$500/month in new recurring revenue from one email.
+Do this quarterly with a slightly different angle each time — seasonal security audit, year-end site review, plugin vulnerability roundup — and you'll steadily move your base up the tiers.

 The Monthly Report as a Retention Tool